fmtn/a/README.md

  -U,--user <arg>               Username to connect to broker -w,--wait <arg>               Time to wait on get operation.
 Default 50.
                                0 equals infinity
+ -X,--restore-dump <arg>       Restore a dump of messages in a
+                               file,created with -x.
+Can be used with transformation option, count and selectors.
+ -x,--write-dump <arg>         Write a dump of messages to a file.
+Will
+                               preserve metadata and type.
+Can  be used with transformation option
 ```

 Example 1.
 Put message with payload "foobar" to queue q on local broker: